CAN 2021: nearly one million tourists expected

 Digital platforms, traditional media, written media, so many channels to sell the cultural diversity of Cameroon.
 On the accommodation side, the country has boosted and diversified its offer in terms of hotel establishments.
 Last August, the Mintoul gave its favorable opinion for the opening and construction of 15 new hotels.

 According to the forecasts of the Ministry of Tourism and Recreation, the country can expect benefits of nearly 1000 billion FCFA.
-These are tourist taxes to the State, visa fees and airport stamps.
+These are tourist taxes to be paid to the State, visa fees and airport stamps.